commonassembly/telly/feedback/uninstall.md

 # Sad to see you go!

-If you have a minute, it'd be great if you could let us know why, so we can improve Telly to make the next person happier. :-)
+If you have a minute, it'd be great if you could let us know why, so we can improve Telly and make the next person happier. :-)

 [Open Telly Feedback form](https://goo.gl/forms/r2QFTsZv32X78LVU2)